tradexy/pseudoPyFlowChart/README.md

 # pseudoPyFlowChart
-create chart using pseudo code python based!
+Create chart using pseudo code python based!
 <img src="flowchart.png" width="629" height="500">
-## notes for me to update and use.
+## Notes to update and use.

 These notes are to be used to implement per Mugilan and maybe used and developed to incorporate into a second flowchart generator in C#